NLion74/ics-webuntis/README.md

 1. Query parameter `lang` (e.g., `?lang=en`)
 2. User-specific language setting from the configuration file
 3. `Accepted-Language` header from the request (your browser or calendar client should set this automatically based on your system settings)

+### Cancelled lessons display
+The `cancelledDisplay` option in the user configuration allows you to control how cancelled lessons are handled in the generated `.ics` feed:
+- `hide`: Cancelled lessons will be completely excluded from the feed.
+- `show`: Cancelled lessons will be included and marked with `STATUS:CANCELLED`, allowing calendar clients to display them differently (e.g., crossed out).
+- `mark`: Same as `show` but extra text is added to the lesson title (e.g., "Math - CANCELLED")

+### URL parameters
+The following query parameters can be used to override the default behavior for a specific request:
+- `lang`: Override the detected language for this request (e.g., `?lang=en`)
+- `cancelledDisplay`: Override the cancelled lessons display setting for this request (e.g., `?cancelledDisplay=mark`)

 ## Contributing